DanishjeetSingh/danishjeetsingh.github.io/misc/strokes.md

 This is a really old work of mine!

 It was during COVID in 2020-21.
-I just wanted to give graphic desinging a shot and was getting pretty good at it, so I decided to design my own deck of cards.
+I just wanted to give graphic designing a shot and was getting pretty good at it, so I decided to design my own deck of cards.

 Turns out designing 52 cards is extremely repititive and it got boring pretty quickly, I never really got to finish the